Determines the type of MCU the firmware was built for:

 Some examples to help select the correct firmware file:

 A small number of files are compiled for debugging or development purposes.
-These files are only produced with AETR channel order and with telemetry inversion enabled.
+These files are only produced with AETR channel order.

 Protocol Dumping firmware enables the radio to capture and decoding RF transmissions from other RC transmitters which use the common XN297 RF module.
 This can be used to reverse-engineer unknown protocols so that they can be added to the MULTI-Module.